Chapter 4: Problem 13

 All the tools & learning materials you need for study success - in one app.

-Which of the following changes in the financial market will lead to an increase in the quantity of loans made and received: a. a rise in demand b. a fall in demand c. a rise in supply d. a fall in supply
+Which of the following changes in the financial market will lead to a decline in interest rates: a. a rise in demand b. a fall in demand c. a rise in supply d. a fall in supply

 What do you think about this solution?